udhos/jazigo/README.md

 **scaninterval**: The interval between two device table scans.
 If the device table is fully processed before the 'scaninterval' timer, the software will wait idly for the next scan cycle.
 If the full table scan takes longer than 'scaninterval', the next cycle will start immediately.

 **maxconcurrency**: This option limits the number of concurrent backup jobs.
 You should raise this value if you need faster scanning of all devices.
 Keep in mind that if your devices use a centralized authentication system (for example, Cisco Secure ACS), the authentication server might become a bottleneck for high concurrency.

+**maxconfigloadsize**: This limit puts restriction into the amount of data the tool loads from a file to memory.
+Intent is to protect the servers' memory from exhaustion while trying to handle multiple very large configuration files.

 Importing Many Devices
 ======================